How to choose a residential roof

 Matching Your Building

 Ultimately, you have to look at the style and value of your house and consider which roof will best suit it.
+There are many advantages and disadvantages to residential roof options available.
 If every aspect of the home is custom built with grace and elegance, you may not want to install a standard issue roof.
 If you’re flipping a fairly inexpensive house as a business investment, it doesn’t make much sense to pay for an extraordinary roof which matches neither the house or the neighborhood.
 Match the roof to the house and you’ll be happy with the end result.